-We have noticed that infants who are carried a lot and whose cues are sensitively responded to are more mellow, less prone to tantrums, and are able to ride the waves of emotional upsets without falling apart so drastically.
+We have noticed that infants who are carried a lot and whose cues are sensitively responded to are more mellow, less prone to tantrums and are able to ride the waves of emotional upsets without falling apart so drastically.
 Because they operate from an inner peace, they are less prone to impulsive behavior or angry outbursts.
 Children, however, who are parented with less attachment are less able to recover from emotional storms.
-Attached parents can read their child so well that they naturally create conditions that minimize tantrum behavior.
+Attached parents can read their child so well that they naturally create conditions that prevent temper tantrums.
 Practice as many of the attachment styles of parenting as you can, as often as you can.
-Making it easier to deal with temper tantrums is one of the immediate payoffs of attachment parenting.
+Making it easier to prevent temper tantrums is one of the immediate payoffs of attachment parenting.

 2. Minimize the Triggers

 Tantrums usually occur at the worst time for parents: you are on the phone, at the supermarket, busy with your agenda.
 Think about it.
 The very circumstances that make a tantrum inconvenient for you are what set the toddler up for a tantrum.
 Wise parents avoid situations that lead to emotional overload in their children.
 Keep a tantrum diary, noting what sets your child off.
 Is he bored, tired, sick, hungry, or overstimulated?
 Prepare a behavior chart.
 Making this chart will help you analyze what you know and observe about your child.
-Behavior charts also help you create conditions that encourage calm behavior.
+Behavior charts also help you create conditions that prevent temper tantrums.
 You may discover that tantrums occur most often before naptime or bedtime, or when parents are busy making dinner.
 They may happen when you return home from a play date at a friend’s house all morning.
 The chart may show that the child behaved well during meal preparations when he was allowed to help and nibble.
 Learn from this bit of childhood history so that you don’t have to repeat it.
-When you discover a tantrum-prevention technique that works, use it again.
+When you discover an effective technique to prevent temper tantrums, use it again.

 3. Know Your Anger Buttons

-Some toddlers, behaviors push parents’ anger buttons a lot, and some parents have very sensitive buttons.
+Some toddlers’ behaviors push parents’ anger buttons a lot, and some parents have very sensitive buttons.
 The combination of the tantrum-prone child and a parent with a short fuse is at risk for major conflicts.
 You’ll learn quickly how a mature response to your child’s tantrum can mean the difference between your child raging, totally out of control, and your child being normally frustrated.
-Identify which behaviors cause you to blow easily.
+Prevent temper tantrums by identifying which behaviors cause you to blow easily.
 Assess how you react to your toddler.
 If you regress to tantrum behavior yourself, seek professional help to get your buttons reset.